SAP Business Technology Platform

 -

 Select the database you would like to use.
 Be aware that even if a specific database is part of the Marketplace, it could still be unavailable because of limitations imposed by the quota of your organization.
-See Databases in SAP BTP below for information on selecting the correct database for your app.
+See Databases in SAP BTP for information on selecting the correct database for your app.

 If you choose Custom Database, enter a Name for the database and the Plan.